 - Green chiles: These add a pop of spice and extra flavor.

-- Black beans: Choose "No salt added" black beans or cook your own from dry as one way to control the sodium content.
+- Black beans: Choose "No salt added" black beans or cook from dry using my Instant Pot black beans recipe.
 You can also use pinto, kidney, or red beans.

-There are two main steps to making enchilada casserole: making the filling and assembling the casserole layers.
+There are two main steps to making this vegetarian enchilada casserole: making the filling and assembling the casserole layers.

-Let's start with making the filling.
+Let's start with making the black bean and tofu filling.
 This can be made up to 48 hours in advance and stored in the fridge until ready to use.

 Just like with lasagna, the next part of making a vegetarian enchilada casserole is all about the layers.